Menu

 English

-Children will develop their understanding of poetry through writing their own acrostic poems.
-These will be written about Africa, linking into our Geography Topic.
+Children will develop their understanding of poetry through writing their own concrete poems.
+These will be linking to our topic ‘Titanic.’

 Mathematics